simoncblyth/j/Layr/planning_CustomG4OpBoundaryProcess_development.rst

   * but that means must split StackSpec and LayrSpec from current home in j/Layr.h
   * (OR could just use std::array<double, 16>& to keep things decoupled? the spec is simple enough that this makes sense)

+  * DONE : consolidated to a single call using std::array

 j/Layr/JPMT.h